-Bachelor of Fine Arts: Major in Jewellery Design & Metalsmithing
+Bachelor of Fine Arts: Major in Jewellery Design and Metalsmithing

 The Bachelor of Fine Arts, Major in Jewellery Design and Metalsmithing program offers students opportunities to explore the media and practices of jewellery and holloware.
-The fields of Jewellery Design and Metalsmithing are experiencing a renaissance of diverse creative approaches.
+The fields of jewellery design and metalsmithing are experiencing a renaissance of diverse creative approaches.
 Students will explore a wide variety of concepts and philosophies as they engage in critical discussions about content and form in order to create a new language of metal.
-The program offers a broadly based metals education, including studies of Art jewellery, holloware, design, and metal business practice.
+The program offers a broadly-based metals education, including studies of art jewellery, holloware, design, and metal business practice.
 Design and technical projects emphasize problem solving, conceptual development, and analytical thinking.
 From basic skills development, students go on to explore advanced technical procedures and to develop their individual artistic practice.

-Graduates of NSCAD's Jewellery Design and Metalsmithing establish successful Art jewellery studio practices, while others develop commercial jewellery businesses.
-Many have pursued Graduate studies and have become writers, critics, curators, and professors at Colleges/Universities.
+Graduates of NSCAD's jewellery design and metalsmithing establish successful art jewellery studio practices, while others develop commercial jewellery businesses.
+Many have pursued graduate studies and have become writers, critics, curators, and professors at colleges/universities.

-Entry to the Bachelor of Fine Arts, Major in Jewellery Design and Metalsmithing program - The Major in Jewellery Design and Metalsmithing program is an open entry program.
+Entry to the Bachelor of Fine Arts, Major in Jewellery Design and Metalsmithing program - The Major in jewellery design and metalsmithing program is an open entry program.
 After successfully completing the first two years of study, students may declare their intention to Major in Jewellery Design and Metalsmithing.

-Bachelor of Fine Arts: Major in Jewellery Design & Metalsmithing Completion of Foundation Year 1 30 Credits of 1000-Level courses including FNDN 1010 Intro to Studio practice (3-credits) FNDN 1100 Foundation Drawing I (3-credits) FNDN 1200 Intro to Visual Culture (3-credits) FNDN 1800 Writing for the Arts (3-credits) Years 2-4 Courses Required AHIS 2010 19 C Art OR AHIS 2020 Survey of 20th C Art (3-credits) AHIS 2120 Craft & Design Hist 1750-1950 (3-credits) AHIS XXXX (3-credits) AHIS 3160 20th C Craft (3-credits) AHIS 3XXX / 4XXX (3-credits) JWLY 2000 Introduction to Jewellery (3-credits) JWLY 2100 Introduction to Holloware (3-credits) JWLY 2500 Jewellery II: Methods (3-credits) JWLY 2600 Holloware II: Object Design OR DSGN 2015 Product Design: Form (3-credits) JWLY 3311 Intro to CAD/CAM for Jewellery & 3D Obj (3-credits) JWLY 3000 Intermediate Jewellery and Holloware (6-credits) ARTS 3110 Entrepreneurship for Visual Arts (3-credits) [WLY 3120 OR [WLY 3420 OR [WLY 3506 (6-credits) JWLY 4006 Studio Projects 2: Jewellery (6-credits) JWLY 4506 Studio Projects 3: Jewellery (6-credits) XXXX Studio Credits, any level (3-credits) Elective/Open Credits LASC Credit (6-credits)
+Bachelor of Fine Arts: Major in Jewellery Design and Metalsmithing

+Completion of Foundation Year 1.
+30 credits of 1000-level courses including: FNDN 1010 Intro to Studio practice (3-credits) FNDN 1100 Foundation Drawing I (3-credits) FNDN 1200 Intro to Visual Culture (3-credits) FNDN 1800 Writing for the Arts (3-credits) Years 2-4.
+Courses Required: AHIS 2010 19 C Art OR AHIS 2020 Survey of 20th C Art (3-credits) AHIS 2120 Craft and Design Hist 1750-1950 (3-credits) AHIS XXXX (3-credits) AHIS 3160 20th C Craft (3-credits) AHIS 3XXX / 4XXX (3-credits) JWLY 2000 Introduction to Jewellery (3-credits) JWLY 2100 Introduction to Holloware (3-credits) JWLY 2500 Jewellery II: Methods (3-credits) JWLY 2600 Holloware II: Object Design OR DSGN 2015 Product Design: Form (3-credits) JWLY 3311 Intro to CAD/CAM for Jewellery and 3D Obj (3-credits) JWLY 3000 Intermediate Jewellery and Holloware (6-credits) ARTS 3110 Entrepreneurship for Visual Arts (3-credits) JWLY 3120 OR JWLY 3420 OR JWLY 3506 (6-credits) JWLY 4006 Studio Projects 2: Jewellery (6-credits) JWLY 4506 Studio Projects 3: Jewellery (6-credits) XXXX Studio Credits, any level (3-credits) Elective/Open Credits: LASC credit (6-credits) Open credits (24-credits)